 - We also offer overdraft protection plans, such as a link to another account or a line of credit, which may be less costly than our standard overdraft practices.
 To learn more, ask us about these plans.

-This page explains our standard overdraft practices.
+The information on this page explains our standard overdraft practices.
 Learn More About Overdraft Options

 We do authorize and pay overdrafts for the following types of transactions: